ExcelliumSA/OAuth2OIDC-Study/OAauth2_OIDC_Security_Validations.md

 	- STS01a: Have a limited lifetime
 	- STS01b: Is one time usage
 	- STS01c: Cannot be exchanged for a access token without providing valid client credentials or code verifier
-- STS02: Ensure that the *Callback URLs* is strictly validated against the ones defined during the client regsitration when a flow is initiated
+- STS02: Ensure that the *Callback URLs* specified in the *redirect_uri* parameter is strictly validated against the ones defined during the client regsitration when a flow is initiated.
+Precisely ensure prevention against following abuses:
+	- STS02a: URL parsing abuses like `https://expected-host@evil-host` or `https://expected-host#evil-host` or `https://default-host.com&@foo.evil-user.net#@bar.evil-user.net/`, see `@` and `#` characters
+	- STS02b: *Parameter pollution vulnerabilities* by adding *redirect_uri* parameters several times in the request like `https://sts.com?client_id=123&redirect_uri=client-app.com/callback&redirect_uri=evil-user.net`
 - STS03: Ensure, regarding the *refresh Token*, that:
 	-  STS03a: Have a limited lifetime
 	-  STS03b: The STS require authentication to exchange it against an access token for *confidential client* (for public client is a bearer)